hailelagi/hailelagi.com/content/notes/block-layers.md

 ## Filesystems are composable!

-anecdote about stupid thing i did like mounting myself on myself and being locked out:
+The idea that filesystems are _composable_, no matter how many times I heard it or read about it didn't quite make sense.
+An early anecdote about something dumb I did - I mounted my filesystem on the `src` dir I got locked out:

 ```bash
 haile@ubuntu:/Users/haile$ mount | grep flubber